-Facial sagging was more prominent in men’s lower eyelids – which leads to eye bags or dark circles.
-However, the study found no significant difference in skin elasticity between the sexes.
+Elsewhere, facial sagging was found to be more prominent in men’s lower eyelids – which leads to eye bags or dark circles – and this tends to go hand-in-hand with the increased pigmentation.

 So what does this mean in practice?

-All of this means that as a general rule, men will likely benefit more from:
+All of this means that as a general rule, men will likely benefit from:

 - Non-comedogenic products – read more about what this means here

 - Products aimed at oily or combination skin